aboli-mahajan/ADM-movie-recommendation/README.txt

 ************************************************************************************************************************
 CHANGES
 ************************************************************************************************************************

+version 0.3
+Beta Release
+- Devised a Map-Reduce code to find average ratings of movies belonging to a set of input genres.
+- Evaluated a user's commonly reviewed movie genres.
+Used the most frequent genres as an input to the Map-Reduce function to find matching movies.
+- Added the option to run the recommendation system in a loop.
+- Further added a utility package for common code.
+- Limited the results to the top 20 records based on highest average rating in each case.
+- To do: error handling

 version 0.2
-- alpha release
+Alpha Release
-- complete a first pass implementation of the primary use case
+- Completed a first pass implementation of the primary use case.
-- implementation of recommendation functions based on rating and release year through user input
+- Implemented recommendation functions based on the rating and the release year of the movies through user input.
-- modularized the code that handles database calls and read write to database in a different class.
+- Modularized the code that handles database connectivity and read-write calls into a different class.
 Business logic is included in RecommendMovies.java.
-The main class i.e "MoviesMain.java" is responsible for calling the function of different classes
+The main class i.e "MoviesMain.java" is responsible for calling the functions of different classes.

 version 0.1
-- proof of architecture
+Proof of Architecture

 ************************************************************************************************************************